DitJee/FPSMechanics/README.md

 ![image](https://user-images.githubusercontent.com/56587469/155869674-2ad9be5c-2d32-4138-a7a8-81a41f7bc1ff.png)

-The color of the crosshair is binded to a function inside the `Blueprint` to change the color based on `bIsHit` boolean.
+The color of the crosshair is binded to a function inside the `Blueprint` which changes the color based on `bIsHit` boolean.

 The variables inside the component can be summarized in the gist below.